Bill Gates - Bill & Melinda Gates Foundation Trust Portfolio

 Sustainability and Resource Management

 Deere and Ecolab highlight the trust's dedication to sustainable agriculture and environmental solutions.
-Both companies are positioned to address global challenges in food production, water conservation, and resource efficiency—themes central to the foundation's mission of promoting sustainable development worldwide.
+Both companies have maintained stable positions in the portfolio and continue to address global challenges in food production, water conservation, and resource efficiency—themes central to the foundation's mission of promoting sustainable development worldwide.

 4